AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - grep all but blank lines in triton:/etc/bashrc
  - expand the previous one to filter out commented lines (start with #)
  - expand ``du -hs * | sort -h`` to list dot files/directories also
- -* count unique logged in users on triton
+ - (*) count unique logged in users on triton

 :Homework:
  - Finish up the exercises mentioned during the session if you have anything left
- - get familiar with any of the text editor of your choice, nano, vim or emacs.
+ - Get familiar with any of the text editor of your choice, nano, vim or emacs.
 We will use it heavily during remaining sessions.
- - play with the commands grep, cut: find at least two ways to extract pure IP addresses out of /etc/hosts.
+ - Play with the commands grep, cut: find at least two ways to extract pure IP addresses out of /etc/hosts.
 Are there other ways?
- -* using pipes and commands echo/tr/uniq, find doubled words out of 'My Do Do list: Find a a Doubled Word'
+ - (*) Using pipes and commands echo/tr/uniq, find doubled words out of 'My Do Do list: Find a a Doubled Word'.
+Any easier way to do it?

 Session 2